 Maryland Eastern Shore finished second on the men’s side with 75 total points and North Carolina A&T State and North Carolina Central finished tied for third with 68.7 total points.
 Hampton concluded the season fourth (63.5) and Florida A&M (62) rounded out the top five finishers.

 Points are awarded in a descending order beginning with 14 points for champions or first place regular season finishes.
 The second place team receives 12 points.
 Tied teams split the point total.

 The Mary McLeod Bethune and Talmadge Layman Hill Awards

 The Mary McLeod Bethune Award, named after the founder of Bethune-Cookman College, awards the top overall women’s athletic program during the course of one full academic year.
 The first Mary McLeod Bethune award was giving in 1987 to Delaware State University.
-Florida A&M (1993-2000) and Hampton leads all MEAC schools with nine Women’s Awards.
+Hampton leads all MEAC schools with 14 Women’s Awards.
 The men’s All-Sports Award is named after the late Talmadge Layman Hill, a former player and coach at Morgan State, and former Chairman of the MEAC Steering and Planning Committee, as well as the conference’s first President.
 Howard University was the recipient of the first Talmadge Layman Hill Award in 1972.
 South Carolina State holds the men’s record with 11 awards from 1973-84.